 You, Me And The Devil Makes Three

-- If you add up all the numbers belonging to a dozen you will eventually reach 6.
+- If you add up all the numbers in a dozen, you will eventually reach 6.
 For example, 1+2+3+4+5+6+7+8+9+10+11+12=78, 7+8=15, 1+5=6.
-This can be done for all three of the dozens which means, after doing this for all 3 you would, again, end up with three 6’s next to each other…666.
+This can be done for all three of the wheel’s dozens.
+This means you will eventually end up with three sixes next to each other…666.
 We’re wearing out the devil’s number at this point.

-- Doing the same with any three numbers that are diagonal to each other in a row will give you 6 as well.
+- Doing the same with any three numbers positioned diagonally in a row will produce 6 as well.
 For instance 28+32+36=96, 9+6=15, 1+5=6.
 This is the same if you add up each number in a row (1+2+3=6 etc.)

 For a long time, you could only play the game in Las Vegas and Monte Carlo.
-In the 1970s, gambling restrictions across the globe were relaxed and it can now be enjoyed nearly anywhere in the world with regulation.
+In the 1970s, gambling restrictions across the globe were relaxed and roulette can now be enjoyed nearly anywhere in the world.

 Computerised versions of the game have been available for many years, but it wasn’t until the 1990s – when public access to the internet became widespread – that roulette became popular at home.
 Using the internet, players could wager real money on roulette from the comfort of their own homes.